crossplane/crossplane/design/design-doc-agent.md

 ## Future Considerations

+### Migration From Local Mode

+Let's say you're running Crossplane in a big cluster together with your apps and decided that you're at a point where you'd like to use the same Crossplane environment from multiple clusters.
+You can either make the current cluster a central cluster and have additional clusters connect to it via agent, which is possible with this current design, or you'd like to migrate all things related to Crossplane to a separate cluster and make your current one a remote cluster.
+The agent can make some smart operations to enable the migration of the current composite and managed resources to the central cluster for a smooth migration.

+There will likely some changes needed in Crossplane's deployment model as well but as an overarching goal, this migration path should be smooth.

+### Read-only Mode for Federation

+Crossplane agent could have a read-only mode where it replicates `Secret`s and requirements in the remote cluster to let the `Pod`s use them.
+There would be only pull operation and the same requirements could be used by N cluster at the same time.
+For example, you might want to use the same database cluster from different clusters spread across the globe.

 ### Additional Crossplane CLI Commands

 Crossplane CLI can have simple commands to do most of the setup.
 For example,